Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Digital publishing can help your business attract a broader audience.
 It’s a preferred resource for content distribution because it allows you to make your information available to billions of people around the world.
 According to Statista, as of 2021, there were 4.66 billion active internet users worldwide.
 That’s a lot of eye on your content.
 People rely on digital publications for their convenience.
 If you create content that’s mobile-friendly and high-quality, you’re likely to increase your subscribers and followers over time.

 Mistakes happen, even to the best writers and editors.
 Having the ability to fix a mistake quickly, such as a misspelled name or the wrong number in a statistic, minimizes the error’s impact on your brand.
-Digital publishing allows you to access your content and publishing documents anytime, anywhere, and change those errors, something you couldn’t do with a print publication.
+Digital publishing allows you to access your content and create documents anytime, anywhere, and change those errors, something you couldn’t do with a print publication.

 Digital publishing gives you the opportunity not just to connect with a larger audience, but to target messages specifically for niches and segmented demographics.
 You can use calls-to-action (CTAs), relevant advertisements, and pop-ups throughout your content to reach certain members of your audience in a personalized way.
 You can also create content based on specific keywords that appeal to your target audience and provide them with the most value in your industry or niche.